mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 ## Quick Start

-This purpose of this article is to explain in detail how the Ansible playbook that <a href="https://github.com/cloudhotspot/ansible-cisco-vwlc" target="_blank">I've published on Github</a> actually works.
+This purpose of this article is to explain in detail how the Ansible role called `mixja.vwlc` that <a href="https://galaxy.ansible.com/list#/roles/5387" target="_blank">I've published on Ansible Galaxy</a> actually works.

 However it is worthwhile to give a quick overview of how to use the playbook before we delve into details.
+A <a href="https://github.com/cloudhotspot/ansible-vwlc-playbook" target="_blank">sample playbook</a> is published on Github which you should use to get started.

 The target user experience here is to:

 - Download the OVA appliance from CCO
+- Review the <a href="https://github.com/cloudhotspot/ansible-vwlc-playbook#quick-start">Quick Start</a> section in the sample playbook README.
+Here you will note that you have to provide a valid OVA source image and a destination root for the deployed virtual machine.
-- Define configuration parameters in the `vm_vars.yml` and `vwlc.yml` files.
-For the most part these parameters are self explanatory and explained in full on the Github README.
+- Define configuration parameters as described in the <a href="https://github.com/cloudhotspot/ansible-vwlc-playbook#configuration-variables">sample playbook README</a>.
 - Run the playbook as demonstrated below.

+To install the Ansible Galaxy role:

+`ansible-galaxy install mixja.vwlc`

 To run the playbook: